prof18/marcogomiero.com/content/projects.md

 The plugin is uploaded on MavenCentral.
 You can find more info about it on [GitHub](https://marcogomiero.com/posts/2021/kmp-fatframework-cocoa-release).

+---

+## [Money Flow](https://github.com/prof18/MoneyFlow) · Native Android and iOS App · 2020 - Present

+A money management Android and iOS app wrote with Kotlin Multiplatform, Jetpack Compose and Swift UI.

+This project is a work in progress, you can track the progress on [GitHub](https://github.com/prof18/MoneyFlow)

+---

 ## [QR Reader Secure](https://github.com/prof18/Secure-QR-Reader) · Native Android App · 2020 - Present

 QR Reader Secure is a simple QR Reader designed and developed with a focus on privacy.